TWINGSISTER/Geogebra-Fractions/README.md

 # Geogebra-Fractions
-A collection of GGB tools to implement the rational numbers data type as two element lists
+A collection of GGB tools to implement the rational numbers data type as two element lists.
+Also some bidimensional vectors with rational components is implemented.
+To use them take the basic-empty-library.ggb  This file has all the tools and no construction.
+File empty-library.ggb  has all the tools and some basic construction.
+The file example-with-library.ggb contains an example for a quiz on the bisector line.
 The set of GGB tools are created with the following inputs to the command line in GGB Rationals are represented by two element lists {a,b} is a/b `qn={1,2}`